michaelmhoffman/disclosure/README.md

 ### Patent applications

-- Patent application: detection of DNA methylation in blood and application
+- Synthetic spike-in controls for cell-free MeDIP sequencing and methods of using same

 <!--
 ### Travel expenses